-The Deans' Office will conduct a parent/guardian conference via phone and with student for the second single period unexcused absence to discuss the problem and to outline future interventions if pattern continues.
-Parent/guardian will also be contacted of unexcused absence(s) by an automated phone call that will go out twice daily.
+The Deans' Office will conduct a parent/guardian conference via phone and with student for the second single period unexcused absence to discuss the problem and to outline future interventions if pattern continues. parent/guardian will also be contacted of unexcused absence(s) by an automated phone call that will go out twice daily.
 A disciplinary consequence will occur.
-Consequence-Deans Detention - Extended After-school Detention
+Consequence: Deans Detention - Extended After-school Detention

-The Deans' Office will conduct parent/guardian conference via phone and with student for the third single period unexcused absences to discuss the problem and to outline future interventions if pattern continues.
-Parent/guardian will also be contacted about the unexcused absence(s) by an automated phone call that will go out twice daily.
-Student may be issued a Truancy Ticket by the police liaison officer in a student conference.
-The police liaison officer will inform the parent/guardian of the issuance of the Truancy Ticket.
+The Deans' Office will conduct parent/guardian conference via phone and with student for the third single period unexcused absences to discuss the problem and to outline future interventions if pattern continues. parent/guardian will also be contacted about the unexcused absence(s) by an automated phone call that will go out twice daily.
 A disciplinary consequence will occur.
-Consequence/Interventions-- Attendance Contract, Parent Meeting, Student Conference, Extended Detention, Lunch Detention, Truancy Ticket, (citation issued by the local village police), and Pupil Personnel Services Team Discretion on additional Supports
+Consequence/Interventions: Attendance Contract, parent/guardian Meeting, Student Conference, Extended Detention, Lunch Detention, and Pupil Personnel Services Team Discretion on additional Supports

-A student-parent/guardian conference will be called by a PPS team member for the fourth single-period unexcused absence.
-Parent/guardian will also be contacted about the unexcused absence(s) by an automated phone call that will go out twice daily.
+A student-parent/guardian conference will be called by a PPS team member for the fourth single-period unexcused absence. parent/guardian will also be contacted about the unexcused absence(s) by an automated phone call that will go out twice daily.
 The purpose of this conference will be to review the attendance of the student and the interventions to date and to listen to student and parent/guardian concerns.
 Teachers will be invited to participate in the conference and/or send documentation about the student's attendance and performance.
 A plan will be developed and agreed upon by conference participants for future interventions if the pattern of attendance continues.
-Those interventions could include loss of school privileges, detentions, learning plans, withdrawal from class with an "F" and placed in a study hall, or other agreed upon interventions.
+Those interventions could include loss of school privileges, detentions, learning plans, withdrawal from class with an "F" and placed in a study hall, or other agreed-upon interventions.
 A summary of this conference will be given to the parent/guardian.
 A disciplinary consequence will occur.
-Consequence/Interventions-- In-School Intervention with additional Interventions, Truancy Ticket, (citation issued by the local village police), and Pupil Personnel Services Team Discretion on additional Supports
+Consequence/Interventions: In-School Intervention with additional Interventions, and Pupil Personnel Services Team Discretion on additional Supports